< Back

 Collaboration

-IMEO collaborates with a range of institutional partners, including the International Energy Agency, the UNEP-convened Climate and Clean Air Coalition, and the World Bank, research institutes and universities, analytics firms, national space agencies and the Committee on Earth Observation Satellites (CEOS).
-Financial support for MARS is provided by the European Commission, Germany, the United States, Australia, Canada, as well as philanthropies such as the Global Methane Hub, Bezos Earth Fund and Google.
+IMEO collaborates with a range of institutional partners, including the International Energy Agency, the UNEP-convened Climate and Clean Air Coalition, and the World Bank, research institutes and universities such as Universitat Politècnica de València, Space Research Organisation Netherlands (SRON) and Harvard, national space agencies, the Environmental Defense Fund and the Committee on Earth Observation Satellites (CEOS).

 The Methane Alert Response System works by scanning methane emissions data from methane-sensitive satellites, tracing emissions to their source, quantifying emission rates and interpreting the data.